 Return to the ship in the early afternoon for lunch.
 Later, there will be an opportunity for a stroll through the tranquil Eilat Botanical Gardens.

 At 6:00pm the ship will depart for Aqaba, Jordan, arriving at 7:30pm.

 At first light, set off into the heartland of Jordan to visit the rose city of Petra.
 Petra is believed to have been settled as early as 9,000BC and was established in the 4th Century BC as the capital city of the Nabataeans.
 Based on major trade routes, the Nabataeans invested in the city and it became one of the major trading hubs of the ancient world.

 Begin by traversing the canyon of the Siq, a narrow 1.2 kilometre-long canyon which leads straight to the most well-known part of the city, the Treasury.
 In fact, the spectacular structure was built as a mausoleum for a Nabataean king and given the name by 19th Century Bedouin tribes who believed it contained treasures.

 After the Treasury, continue through the site to see the High Palace of Sacrifice, a colonnaded street, Obelisk tomb and Roman theatre to name just a few.

-In the late afternoon return to Aqaba to re-board the ship for dinner on board.
+In the late afternoon return to Aqaba to re-board the ship for a farewell dinner on board.

 Transfer in the morning to Aqaba airport for a short flight to Amman (flight included in the tour price).
 Those tour members undertaking the post-tour into Jordan will be transferred to a centrally-located hotel, while those departing on suggested flights to Australia and New Zealand in the evening will be transferred to an airport hotel (day use included in the tour price).
 Tour arrangements conclude upon arrival at the hotel.